Mariners pitching takes a quick beating thanks to Los Angeles’ Pujols, Trout

 Still, a shaky first inning from rookie starter Justin Dunn, who was welcomed into the Mariners’ “I gave up a homer to Mike Trout” pitching club and also joined a long list of pitchers to serve up a homer to Future Hall of Famer Albert Pujols, was the bigger issue in the game.

-Making his second start of the season, both against the Angels, struggled with his command in the first inning.
+Making his second start of the season, both against the Angels, struggled with the concept of facing the same team in back-to-back starts.

+“It’s definitely a challenge,” Dunn said.
+“That lineup has a bunch of bangers from top to bottom.
+It’s a very stacked lineup and I knew I was going to have my work cut out for me again.
+I just tried to be a little too cute in that first inning and got into some bad counts, trying to use some sequences a little differently from the last time I faced them.
+I fell behind and had to come in the zone, and when you do that against hitters like that, they make you pay.”

 To be fair his 2-2 slider on the outside corner to Trout wouldn’t have been called a strike by most umpires.
-But the pitch also didn’t have its typical bite and Trout reached out and muscle a line drive over the wall in left-center.
+But the pitch also didn’t have its typical bite and Trout reached out and muscled a line drive over the wall in left-center.

+“He is arguably the best player in the game and you just tip our cap to him and say, ‘That’s why you’re Mike Trout,’ ” Dunn said.
+“Next time I have to get it down a little bit more and get it more off the plate.
+I wasn’t trying to walk him.
+Just getting soft contact.
+He did a really good job of staying through it.”

 MLB Statcast had the ball traveling 407 feet at a low angle of 20 degrees.
 The exit velocity was 107 mph.
-Not bad for a guy, who had missed the last four games to be home for the birth of his first child, returned and, of course, hit a homer in his first at-bat as a father.
+Not bad for a guy who had missed the last four games to be home for the birth of his first child, returned and, of course, hit a homer in his first at-bat as a father.

+“I was hoping that now that Trout is a dad, maybe the dad bod might have snuck up on him,” Servais quipped.
+“But that was obviously not the case.”

-That it came against the Mariners was also fitting since no team has surrendered more homers to the every-year MVP candidate.
-It was Trout’s 42nd homer of his career vs. Seattle in 157 games.
+That it came against the Mariners was also fitting since no team has surrendered more homers to the perennial MVP candidate.
+It was Trout’s 42nd homer of his career vs. Seattle in 157 games and his 25th at T-Mobile Park, more than any other opposing player.
+No team has given up more homers to Trout.
+The Rangers are second with 36 and the A’s third with 35.
 Dunn was the 191st MLB pitcher to allow a homer to Trout during his career.

 Dunn seemed unaffected by watching Trout circle the bases and came back to strike out Anthony Rendon for the second out of the inning.
 However a walk to Brian Goodwin brought Pujols to the plate.
 Dunn hung a 3-1 breaking ball that Pujols, even with his bat slowing down with each year, will hit hard every time.
-Pujols’ put the cookie of a pitch into the second level of an empty Edgar’s Cantina for his 659th homer of his illustrious career.
+Pujols put the cookie of a pitch into the second level of an empty Edgar’s Cantina for his 659th homer of his illustrious career.

 Though he wasn’t crisp, Dunn did work the next three inning scoreless and exited after four innings with three runs allowed on three hits with four walks and four strikeouts.